Stephen-Seo/mpd_info_screen2/README.txt

     MPD_INFO_SCREEN 2
 --------------------------------------------------------------------------------

-THIS PROGRAM IS STILL A WORK IN PROGRESS!
+This program has reached feature parity with mpd_info_screen as of 2026-01-28.

-mpd_info_screen2 should eventually have feature parity with mpd_info_screen.
+mpd_info_screen2 should have some extra features in addition to those found in mpd_info_screen.

 The original mpd_info_screen can be found here: